SamFu1113/K3s-CodiMD/README.md

 #
 &nbsp;&nbsp;&nbsp;&nbsp;Containers are a good way to bundle and run your applications.
 In a production environment, I need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.
 Wouldn’t it be easier if this behavior was handled by a system?
 &nbsp;&nbsp;&nbsp;That’s how Kubernetes comes to the rescue!
 Kubernetes provides me with a frameworkto run distributed systems resiliently.
-It takes care of scaling and failover for my application, provides deployment patterns,
+It takes care of scaling and failover for my application, provides deployment patterns, and more.

 ### Why choose K8s?